Bremerton gears up for first game, return of praying coach Joe Kennedy

 Kennedy said he accepts those rules.
 “I can’t tell them to or not to,” he acknowledged.
 “If they want to join, cool.
 If they don’t, cool.”

-A couple of Knights players this week said they were proud of their religion and would definitely join in, a couple others said they hadn’t thought about it, and one, who typically prays by himself in the locker room, was undecided.
-He said he wants to avoid finding himself on the cover of magazine.
+A couple of Knights players this week said they were proud of their religion and would definitely join in, a couple of others said they hadn’t thought about it, and one, who typically prays by himself in the locker room, was undecided.
+He said he wants to avoid finding himself on the cover of a magazine.

 A purple city’s split opinion